-A personal liability notice is a notice issued to an individual transferring a company’s liability for unpaid National Insurance Contributions, where the recipient was responsible for such non-payment.
-It cannot be used for recovering VAT, Corporation Tax or any other taxes.
+A personal liability notice is a notice issued to an individual transferring a company’s liability for unpaid National Insurance Contributions and VAT, where the individual is alleged to have been responsible for the non-payment.
+It can only be issued for unpaid PAYE – it cannot be used for recovering Corporation Tax or any other taxes.
+It derives from quite old legislation – Section 121C of the Social Security Administration Act 1992 (SSAA 1992).

 Who is liable to pay a personal liability notice?

-Often it is the case that individuals act as a directors without officially having been appointed as directors, a role commonly referred to as de facto directors.
-Alternatively third parties (often shareholders) may appoint directors, who act on the appointees instructions, and in such circumstances the third party will be considered a shadow director.
+- Individuals who act as a directors without officially having been appointed as directors, a role commonly referred to as de facto directors.

 Notification of an intention to issue a personal liability notice.